shortmesh/Widgets/README.md

 1. The widget fetches your available platforms from your API.
 2. The user picks one.
 3. The widget calls your `onSelect` callback with the chosen platform key and closes itself.
-4. You take it from there — send an OTP, open a chat link, whatever fits your flow.
+4. You take it from there — send OTP and verify.

 ---